-There have been two room sales for the financial year ending 30 June 2020 (2019: three room sales).
-During the period since inception the Fund had in total 96 rooms and 6 suites.
-These are owned by a total of 93 unitholders.
+There have been fifteen room sales and one suite sale for the financial year ending 30 June 2022 (2021: seven room sales).
+Since inception the Fund had in total 96 rooms and 6 suites.
+These are owned by a total of 68 unitholders.